gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 **Don’t: Favour a model of shoe because somebody else is wearing it.**
 Whether it’s the shoe everybody at your gym is wearing, or a trusted friend swears by, or the best climber of all time used to climb something really hard, don’t be tempted to buy into a model of shoe on account of somebody else.
 When a shoe gets worn often, that obviously means something about the shoe’s quality.
-But you aren’t just looking for a very good shoe, you are looking for a shoe that works very well for you – your feet and where you’re at in your climbing journey right now.
+But you aren’t just looking for a very good shoe, you are looking for a shoe that works very well for you – both your feet and where you’re at in your climbing journey right now.
 Those are not the same thing.

 <!--* do: buy at the store where a staff member took their time helping you – don’t be that person-->
 **Do: Buy at the store where the staff helped you find a shoe that fits.**
 Yes, you’ll probably be able to find a better deal online, but the people at the store gave you helpful advice you couldn’t easily have gotten otherwise.
 Please don’t be that person.
+Stores with good staff and expertise have it hard enough already.

 <!--* don’t: think that you ought to buy (or have no business buying) certain models of shoes because you’re a beginner – there are reasons for/against certain types of shoes, but fit is paramount.-->
 **Don’t: Think that you have to buy certain models, or have no business buying others because you’re a beginner.**